List of Ace Attorney characters: Dee Vasquez

 Dee Vasquez (姫神 サクラ, Himegami Sakura) is a powerful producer at Global Studios, who was called as a witness for the murder of Jack Hammer.
-After witnessing a fatal accident that incriminated Hammer, she blackmailed him into playing most of his recent roles.
+After witnessing actor Manuel's fatal accident that incriminated Hammer, she blackmailed him into playing most of his recent roles.

 Vasquez is also known for her ties to the mob, which she used against Phoenix Wright when he attempted to confront her.